Assistant Professor - Accounting

 Dr. Gary J. Brunswick holds a Ph.D. in Business Administration from Arizona State University, and currently holds the rank of Professor of Marketing at Northern Michigan University.
 His research interests include marketing strategy, services marketing and e-commerce.
 He also holds an MBA from Marquette University (Milwaukee, Wisconsin) and two undergraduate degrees from Northern Michigan University (Associate Degree, and Bachelor of Science - Summa Cum Laude).

-His research has been published in wide range of journals including, Journal of the Academy of Marketing Science, Journal of Consumer Behavior, The Marketing Management Journal, The Journal of Professional Services Marketing, The International Journal of Case Studies and Research, The Journal of the International Academy of Case Studies, The Academy of Educational Leadership Journal, The Journal of Business Case Studies, and The Academy of Marketing Studies Journal.
+The works of Dr. Brunswick have appeared in the following journals: Journal of the Academy of Marketing Science, Journal of Marketing, Journal of Consumer Behaviour, The Marketing Management Journal, The Journal of Professional Services Marketing, The Journal of Service Science, The International Journal of Case Studies and Research, The Journal of the International Academy of Case Studies, The Academy of Educational Leadership Journal, The Journal of Business Case Studies, The Global Journal of Business Pedagogy, and The Academy of Marketing Studies Journal.

 Assistant Professor - Management